-- UN number. - UN Proper shipping name.
+- UN number.

+- UN Proper shipping name.

 - Transport Hazard class(es).

 - Packing group, if applicable.

-- Marine pollutant (Yes/No).
+- Marine pollutant (Yes/No/Marine pollutant/sever marine pollutant).[the different types of 'marine pollutant' determine when the marine pollutant symbol has to be used for sea transport]

 - Special precautions which a user needs to be aware of or needs to comply with in connection with transport or conveyance either within or outside their premises.